Glenn Geffner

-Glenn Geffner, a Miami native, is a radio play-by-play announcer who recently announced for the Miami Marlins.
+Glenn Geffner is an American radio play-by-play announcer who recently announced for the Miami Marlins.
 Geffner joined the Marlins radio broadcast team in 2008.
-Geffner partners with Dave Van Horne on the Marlins Radio Network.
-In addition to his play-by-duties, Glenn hosts the Marlins pre- and post-game shows.
+Until 2021, he partnered with Dave Van Horne on the Marlins Radio Network.
+In addition to his play-by-duties, Glenn hosted the Marlins pre- and post-game shows.

 Geffner joined the Marlins after spending five seasons with the Boston Red Sox.
 In addition to calling more than 100 regular season games on radio for the 2007 World Champion Red Sox—plus the dramatic seven-game American League Championship Series against the Cleveland Indians and the club’s World Series sweep of the Colorado Rockies—Geffner hosted the weekly “Red Sox Insider” talk show on 50,000-watt Red Sox Radio Network affiliate WTIC in Hartford, CT; and, in 2006 and 2007, he handled play-by-play for the New England Sports Network’s (NESN) package of Red Sox Minor League telecasts.
 He also served as a reporter and occasional host for the “Red Sox Report” television show, airing weekly throughout the year on NESN.